stiegerc/winterface/README.md

 The code is subdivided in 3 parts: A matrix library called *libmat*, a lattice library called *liblat* and a tool exposing the functionality of the former called *ltool*

 Documentation generated using doxygen is included.
+A publication explaining the code presented here can be found on arXiv (https://arxiv.org/abs/2007.04268)

 ### Prerequisites